zype/zype.github.io/_posts/2014-12-03-zype-roku-assets.md

 ![zype roku app](http://i.imgur.com/lpgb3MY.png)

-1. Logo - logo used in the overhang
+1. Logo - logo used in the overhang.
+Suggested size is 125 x 104 pixels, PNG format.

 2. Slice - image tiled to create the overhang.
 Suggested size is 1 x 165 pixels, PNG format.
-Suggested size is 125 x 104 pixels.

 3. Grid Description Image - image used to contain text on the grid screen.
 Suggested size is 968 x 258 pixels, PNG format.